GMAP/SPBench/libs/README.md

 - cmake
 - python (tested on python3)

-You can run the command bellow to install theses dependencies or ask a system admin.
+You can run the command bellow in a Ubuntu system, for examplo, to install theses dependencies.

 `sudo apt-get install -y build-essential pkg-config cmake python3`